larryjgonzalez/buddhism/retreat-plan.md

 # A Retreat Plan

 **Important**: Do not consider this document as a guide for your activities.
-Please always consult wit a more cualified guide.
+Please always consult wit a more qualified guide.
 This document contain a plan that I am planning to follow for the first time during my holydays.

 A retreat is a period of time in wich your main activity will be the practice of spiritual activities.
 A retreat plan is a guide to develop you retreat<sup>1</sup>.